coding-mtizziani/exam_counter/README.md

 For any questions or feedback, you can reach me at [coding.maik.tizziani@gmail.com](mailto:coding.maik.tizziani@gmail.com).
 ## License
 This project is licensed under the Apache License 2.0.
 See the [LICENSE](LICENSE) file for details.

+## Requirements
+This project requires Python 3.6 or higher.
+It is recommended to use a virtual environment to manage dependencies.

+We recommend using the latest version of Python for compatibility and security reasons.

+## Dependencies
+This project requires the following Python packages:
+- `plotext`: For console plotting.
+- `keyboard`: For keyboard event handling.
+- `winsound`: For sound notifications (Windows only).